nugmanoff/DropdownTransition/README.md

 ## Why?

-I needed to perform the dropdown transition in the app I was buildin and I've found many great libraries out there that provide desired functionality.
+I needed to perform the dropdown transition in the app I was building and I've found many great libraries out there that provide desired functionality.
 But all of them had one flaw in them: they were *NOT* implemented as custom transitions, but rather as some view animations.

 This library solves this problem by providing you custom modal transition that is implemented using `UIPresentationController` and `UITransitionCoordinator`.
 It provides you with greater flexibility and is more suitable for the use in projects that follow some standard architecture & navigation patterns (e.g. `Router`, `Navigator` & `Coordinator` patterns)